World End Syndrome

-World End Syndrome is a Japanese visual novel developed by Toybox Games.
-The game was published by Arc System Works in Japan and North America, and by PQube games in Europe.
-The game was released on the Nintendo Switch and PlayStation 4 platforms across 2018 and 2019.
-A sequel, World End Phenomenon, has been announced, though no details have been revealed as of 2022.
+World End Syndrome is a 2018 Japanese visual novel developed by Toybox Games.
+The game was published by Arc System Works in Japan and North America, and by PQube games in Europe, and was released on the Nintendo Switch and PlayStation 4 platforms.
+A sequel, World End Phenomenon, has been announced, though no details have been revealed yet.

 Gameplay

 The game largely plays as a traditional visual novel, with most of the game consisting of reading text and selecting different dialogue choices that divert the path of the story.
 The game features a similar game structure to modern Persona video games, where progression is tied to a calendar system, where players may choose to move to different locations see various events across different days and times of day including morning, afternoon, and evening.

 Story

 The story takes place in the small fictional Japanese town of Mihate.
 The game follows an unnamed male high school student who moves to the town and joins his school's "Mystery Club".
 In it, he investigates the urban legend of the "Yomibito", an event occurring every 100 years where corpses rise from the dead and rampage across the land.
 Investigation is spurred upon the realization that it has been 100 years since the supposedly last occurrence, and the unexplained recent deaths of students of the school.
 The game delves into a number of different genre as the story unfolds, including horror, mystery, romance, and "slice of life".